rahgadda/job-preparation/01-ML/Streamlit.md

 ## Overview
 - Streamlit is a `free and open-source framework` to rapidly build and share beautiful machine learning and data science web apps without prior knowledge of Web Development.
+- It allows you to create user interfaces with minimal code.
 - It was built in `React` and first release in `October 2019`, by a software company founded by `Adrien Treuille, Amanda Kelly, and Thiago Teixeira in 2018 in San Francisco, California`
 - Below are some high-level ML & Datascience libraries that are supported by Streamlit.